mikethemadkiwi/busdrivermike/README.md

 1. The god awful AI. it's not TERRIBLE. but it's not great either.
  ( AI is still godawful... but it's better in some cases, if that makes sense. )
 2. the bus stops. departures arent bad, but the stops are janky.
 3. the way locations are handled. i'd LIKE to tie them to actual bus stops. but again...
 Dat AI y'all.
+4. Bus Spawns moved to server side handled spawn, not client-host handled.

 ### Thanks to:
 1. 19firefox84 - endless bus rider. on and off on and off.... buses in our dreams.